Lower Snug, TAS

 Where is Lower Snug?

-Lower Snug is a suburb of Tasmania, Australia.
+Lower Snug is a suburb of Tasmania, Australia, in the Kingborough local government area.

 What is the population of Lower Snug?